s-pace/docs-6/docs/recipes/cancel-job.md

 # Cancel job
 Workato lets users cancel a running job.
 Running (or pending) status means the job is currently executing the actions defined in the recipe.

-Oftentimes developers and operators may need to cancel a running job when:
+Oftentimes developers and operators may need to cancel a job in the processing status when:
 - there’s a bug in the recipe
 - a data issue
 - wrong application sandbox is used